-We have listed a couple of points here, demonstrating a short hand tutorial for constructing this tree.
+We have listed a couple of points here, demonstrating a shorthand tutorial for constructing this tree.
 Take a look on the points below;

-- List down all the failures, faults and risks highlighted
+List down all the failures, faults and risks highlighted

-- Draw a column and list all deductive reasons of failure
+Draw a column and list all deductive reasons of failure

-- With a comparison, match least abruptive and unstable approach
+With a comparison, match least abruptive and unstable approach

-- Associate risks of each phase and possible reasons or drawbacks as well
+Associate risks of each phase and possible reasons or drawbacks as well

-- Using Excel spreadsheets, specify assessment and evaluation functions
+Using Excel spreadsheets, specify assessment and evaluation functions

-- Instruct the spreadsheet to place certain entries into risk full sections when below certain value limit
+Instruct the spreadsheet to place certain entries into risk full sections when below certain value limit

 Benefits of Fault Tree

 So included in eradicating this failure.
 It organizes all low potential ends in the form of a branched tree and you can instantly see all associated risk points to avoid any obstruction.

-Once you mapped everything on this tree diagram, now you can abandoned all those factors from your project and ensure a reliable work plan.
+Once you mapped everything on this tree diagram, now you can abandon all those factors from your project and ensure a reliable work plan.